c4s4/neon/doc/builtins.md

 Returns:

-- Files as a list of strings.
+- Files as a sorted list of strings.

 Examples: